 - Immigration Options – Immigration options other than the USM, including dependent visas, voluntary repatriation, immigration to other countries, and leaving Hong Kong.

-The most recent schedule of information sessions can be downloaded here.
+The information session schedule for August can be downloaded here.

 Food and drinks are provided.